Kaabo Mantis Review: Overview

 Another standout feature is the dual coil-over-hydraulic suspension — reminiscent of the Zero 10X — that provides a firm ride on smooth roads yet is soft enough to eat rough terrain or potholes readily.
 Not only is it highly functional, but it is dead quiet.
 Overall, this ranks among the top suspension systems we’ve tested.

 Kaabo Mantis Features

 The Kaabo Mantis is heavy and sizeable — even when folded.
 Yet its locking stem makes it very maneuverable for occasional lifting.

-The Mantis is 61 lbs (65 lb for the PRO version) and has Its 24″, non-folding handlebars that are unpleasantly wide for bringing onto a packed commuter train during rush hour.
-Even folded, the Mantis is sizeable — 49″ x 24″ x 19″ (124 x 61 x 48 cm) — about 6″ longer and 6″ (15 cm) wider than the typical 27 lb (12 kg) budget scooter.
+The Mantis is 61 lbs (65 lb for the PRO version) and has Its 24-inch, non-folding handlebars that are unpleasantly wide for bringing onto a packed commuter train during rush hour.
+Even folded, the Mantis is BIG — 49-inches by 24 inches by 19-inches (124 by 61 by 48 cm) — about 6-inches longer and 6-inches (15 cm) wider than the typical 27 lb (12 kg) budget scooter.

-However, the Mantis does have two standout portability features: a rock solid folding mechanism and a locking stem.
+However, the Mantis does have two standout portability features: a quality folding mechanism and a locking stem.
 The stem folding mechanism is easy to use, and rock-solid once locked into place.

 Finally, the folding stem locks into place once folded.
 When the scooter is folded, the handlebars have a latch that secures it to the rear fender, allowing it to be carried by the stem.
 This helps make the Mantis portable enough to throw into the back of a car or carry up a short flight of stairs.